The Justice Syndicate

 A top surgeon accused of a serious crime.
 Conviction would mean planned operations will not go ahead – and the evidence is far from conclusive.

 The Justice Syndicate is a piece of playable theatre drawing on a jury format.
-It asks how we fill in the gaps, how we deal with our preconceptions, and how being part of a group can affect all this.
+It explores how taken-for-granted assumptions, intuitions and emotions influence decision-making.

 Power and privilege; trust and technology; thought and action.

 Content warning: The Justice Syndicate contains both discussion of sexual assault and explicit description of consensual sexual activity.

 The Justice Syndicate was selected for the Aesthetica Art Prize Anthology: Future Now (100 contemporary artists of 2020) and Lumen Prize (interactive art) longlist.

 The Justice Syndicate is supported by Near Now, King’s Cultural Institute and London South Bank University.

 “We all cling to beliefs despite the evidence.
 Immersive theatre experience The Justice Syndicate aims to show why.” – The Observer, no star rating

 “Compulsory for anyone who fancies themselves as Henry Fonda in Twelve Angry Men.” – The Sunday Times, no star rating

 “Enthralling courtroom simulation which cuts to the heart of what it is to be an informed voter.” – The Stage, ★★★★★

 “An enthralling and highly engaging experience which still plays on the mind.” – The Londonist, ★★★★★